learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 It's time to determine some basic statistics about BuyStuff users.

 Let's start off by creating an RDD that determines how much each user spent in total.
 To do this we can use a method called __reduceByKey__ to perform reducing operations while grouping by keys.
 After you have calculated the total, use the __sortBy__ method on the RDD to rank the users from highest spending to least spending.
-Then collect those values.